portainer/portainer/README.md

 ![Container](/container.png)

 ###Installation
-Open js/app.(ts/js - js file if you don't want to compile typescript) and change the DOCKER_ENDPOINT constant to your docker ip and port.
+Open js/app.js and change the DOCKER_ENDPOINT constant to your docker ip and port.
 Then host the site like any other html/js application.

     .constant('DOCKER_ENDPOINT', 'http://192.168.1.9:4243\:4243');